1. Socialive Support Center

 Working Session

 An informal training session after formal onboarding.
-It's an opportunity for customers to work with Socialive experts (e.g., CSMs) for commanding best practices and platform functionality.
+It's an opportunity for customers to work with Socialive experts (e.g., CSMs) to command best practices and platform functionality.

 Z